Lost Our Lisa: Plot

 Bart and Milhouse visit a joke shop, where Bart tries out some novelty props for his face.
 Finding that they will not stay on, Bart sticks them to his face using superglue borrowed from Homer.
 Bart returns home as Marge and Lisa are preparing to leave for the Springsonian Museum for the last day of its Egyptian Treasures of Isis exhibit.
 However, when Marge sees what Bart has done, she rushes him to the emergency room and is therefore unable to drive Lisa to the exhibit.
-Dismayed, Lisa asks Marge if she can take the bus to the museum, which Marge forbids, since it is too dangerous for Lisa to do on her own at her age.
-Dr. Hibbert examines Bart and scares him with the threat of spinal injections, causing Bart to sweat in terror so that the glue dissolves and the props fall off.
+Dismayed, Lisa asks Marge if she can take a bus to the museum, which Marge forbids, since it is too dangerous for Lisa to do on her own at her age.
+Dr. Hibbert examines Bart and scares him with the threat of spinal injections, resulting in Bart's terrified sweat dissolving the glue.

-Meanwhile Lisa calls Homer at the power plant and tricks him into giving her permission to go on the bus.
-However, Lisa boards the wrong bus, with the unsympathetic bus driver dropping her off in the middle of nowhere.
-Initially Lisa tries to find her own way back to Springfield, but ends up increasingly lost and scared.
-Back at the plant, Homer tells Lenny and Carl that he let Lisa ride the bus alone.
+Meanwhile Lisa calls Homer at the power plant and deceives him into giving her permission to go on a bus.
+However, Lisa boards the wrong one, with its unsympathetic driver dropping her off in the middle of nowhere.
+Initially, Lisa tries to find her own way back to Springfield, but ends up increasingly lost and scared.
+Back at the plant, Homer tells Lenny and Carl that he let Lisa ride a bus alone.
 When they point out the error of his judgment, he leaves work to go look for her.
-The two eventually find each other in Springfield's previously unseen Russian District, where Homer uses a cherrypicker to see from higher up.
+The duo eventually find each other in Springfield's previously unseen Russian District, where Homer uses a cherrypicker to see from higher up.
 Lisa subsequently saves him when the cherrypicker falls into a river.

 Ashamed at her naiveté and for causing Homer grief, Lisa tells him she will never do anything so risky again, whereas Homer instead encourages her to take more risks in life.
-To prove his point, he offers to take Lisa to see the Isis exhibit after all by illegally entering the museum, since it is now closed.
-There they see the mysterious Orb of Isis, whose purpose has so far eluded archeologists.
+To prove his point, he offers to take Lisa to finally see the Isis exhibit by infiltrating the now-closed museum.
+There, they see the mysterious Orb of Isis, whose purpose has so far eluded archeologists.
 Homer accidentally knocks the orb onto the floor and it splits open, revealing itself to be a music box.
 Lisa concludes that what her father said about risks was right – until the alarm goes off and guard dogs chase them out of the building.